-This work was funded by Research Grants SEGVAUTO S2013/MIT-2713 (CAM), DPI2017-90035-R (Spanish Min. of Economy), BRAVE Project, H2020, Contract \#723021 and FPU14/02694 (Spanish Min. of Education) via a predoctoral grant to the first author.
-This project has received funding from the Electronic Component Systems for European Leadership Joint Undertaking under grant agreement No 737469 (AutoDrive Project).
+This work was funded by Research Grants S2018/EMT-4362 (Community Reg.
+Madrid), DPI2017-90035-R (Spanish Min. of Science and Innovation), BRAVE Project, H2020, Contract \#723021 and PRE2018-084256 (Spanish Min. of Education) via a predoctoral grant to the first author.
+It has also received funding from the Electronic Component Systems for European Leadership Joint Undertaking under grant agreement No 737469 (AutoDrive Project).
 This Joint Undertaking receives support from the European Unions Horizon 2020 research and innovation programme and Germany, Austria, Spain, Italy, Latvia, Belgium, Netherlands, Sweden, Finland, Lithuania, Czech Republic, Romania, Norway.